Point5Foundry/accept-header-service-provider/README.md

 This serivce provider enables you to easily filter routes based on accept headers in Silex.

+To install, require the package through composer (or install it any other way you care to...)

+    "pff/accept-header-service-provider": "dev-master"

 To use it, simply do the following:

 ```php